aharvey101/react-crypto-trader/README.md

 # Tidy Up code:

-The code is all over the place, Clean it up:

 - [x] No functions inside of the routes
-- [] Have different modules for different core functionality such as managing orders and tracking getPrices
+- [x] Have different modules for different core functionality such as managing orders and tracking getPrices
   - [x] Order Manager:
     - [x] Post order function - posts an order with paramaters - [X] TESTED
     - [x] Stop breach before entry function - takes in price and cancels orders on pair when stop is breached